-I am also excited about our upcoming fun video about mask misuse, which will highlight correct use of facial coverings.
+I am also excited about our fun video about mask misuse, which highlights correct use of facial coverings.
 It was entertaining to identify incorrect and funny mask behavior but also rather frustrating.

 During such unprecedented times we are all doing our best to stay safe in the midst of information overload.
 That is why I believe this initiative is so important.
 I hope it helps you in the same way it has helped me: to feel a little bit more certain in the face of uncertainty.

 This post has not been peer reviewed by the BCMJ Editorial Board.